Greyfriars, Leicester: Post-dissolution development

 Remnant of the brick perimeter wall of the Grey Friars Priory, on Peacock Lane, Leicester, photographed in or before 1920.
 The wall has since been demolished without trace.

 After the dissolution, the Church and monastic buildings were acquired by two property speculators from Lincolnshire: John Bellowe and John Broxholme.
 They demolished the buildings in 1538, selling off the stones and building materials.
 Some of the stones and timber were used to repair St Martin's Church (now Leicester Cathedral).
 The 2012 excavation trenches revealed the original wall trenches, which were filled with mortar from the removal of the original stones.
 Some tracery and other carved stones were found, but most had been efficiently recycled elsewhere.
-The church foundations, floor levels, and demolition layer were found under some 30 cm of garden soil, itself capped by a further 45 cm of mill waste used to create a base for the car parking area of recent years.
+The church foundations, floor levels, and demolition layer were found under some 30 cm of garden soil, itself capped by a further 45 cm of mill waste used to create a base for the car park of recent years.